Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Don't forget that if you're driving and need to rent a car, reserve one as soon as you have your dates, because the number of cars is limited, especially if you're hoping for an automatic transmission.
 Here's the availability and prices right now to help you get started.

-This itinerary of the top 10 towns in southern France is designed for the first-time visitor to the Riviera: these are the places I visited on my own trip.
-Of course I'll go back, but you have to start somewhere.
+This overview of the top 10 towns in southern France is designed for the first-time visitor to the Riviera: these are the places I visited on my own trip.
+Of course I'll go back to deepen my explorations, but you have to start somewhere.

-Overall, the French Riviera has something for everyone, whether you're looking for a relaxed beach vacation, a cultural getaway, or experience rubbing shoulders with the rich and famous.
+Overall, the French Riviera offers some of the most accessible and rewarding experiences in the south of France, whether you're looking for a relaxed beach vacation, a cultural getaway, or experience rubbing shoulders with the rich and famous.
+And... extraordinary natural beauty.

 Before you go...

 Like many regions in France, southern France has its own culinary specialties, with a strong Mediterranean flavor.
-When you visit, make sure you try some of the French Riviera foods.
+When you visit, make sure you try some of the French Riviera foods you'll find throughout the coast.

 Did you enjoy this article?
 I'd love if you shared it!